-Matcha has a grassy, spinachy taste and comes sealed in a small tin.
-It’s more expensive than other tea but lasts quite a while.
+Matcha has a grassy, spinachy taste and comes sealed in a small tin (or this company offers you single serving size packets).
+In general, matcha is more expensive than other tea but lasts quite a while.
 You only need about a teaspoon of the powder to mix with 1/2 cup or so of hot (not boiling) water.
-Then it is whisked with a special bamboo whisk (pictured) til it foams, about 30 seconds.
+Then it is whisked with a special bamboo whisk (pictured above) til it foams, about 30 seconds.
 It’s ready to enjoy!

 Around these parts, I’ve seen matcha used in cupcakes, frosting, smoothies, and lattes (made with almond milk).
 Just be careful not to ingest too much at once or you may be in for too much of a boost.
 It’s strong!
 Give it a try in the mornings or when the 3pm crash hits.
 I think it helps one refocus and combats sugar cravings.

-Here is the bamboo whisk you’ll need.
-You can also get a wooden chashaku to scoop the appropriate amount, but I typically just measure out about a teaspoon or less.
+Here is the bamboo whisk you’ll need if you choose the traditional preparation.
+You can also get a wooden chashaku to scoop the appropriate amount, but I typically just measure out about a teaspoon or less, or this brand (my fave) is pre-measured.
 Add hot water, enjoy!

 LIKE WHAT YOU'VE READ?